 What We Do

-We have strong web app and web UI skills, and have built many web applications on our own and alongside our clients’ developers, including multi-user multi-role enterprise workflow applications, and a videoconferencing server with a web-based client.
+We have strong web app and web UI skills, having built many web applications on our own and alongside our clients’ developers, including multi-user multi-role enterprise workflow applications, and a videoconferencing server with a web-based client.
 We have added web-based dashboards showing application performance and status as well as real-time remote visualization of high-volume data transformations.

 We use a lot of open source software, and we contribute back with pull requests and by creating our own open source libraries and tools.

-Tech Stack
+Preferred Tech Stack

 Highlights